SDN-Security/TENNISON/README.md

 # Getting started
 **Details on getting started with TENNISON are available in docs/developer_guide.pdf**

+Please note that the document is out of date in places.
+Please make a github issue if there is anything you need help with.

 ---------------
 This repository is laid out as follows: